SaileshPraveen89/LycaflyAutomatin/README.md

 ```

 ### Cucumber reports
-Pretty cucumber report is generated each time after Gradle being executed.
+A pretty cucumber report is generated each time after tests being executed with Gradle task.
+[Gradle Cucumber Reporting plugin](https://github.com/SpacialCircumstances/gradle-cucumber-reporting) is used for that purpose.
 You'll be notified in command line about the location of a report.